Kiran7007/Interview-Preparation/README.md

   | In method overloading, return type can or can not be be same, but we must have to change the parameter. | While in this, return type must be same or co-variant. |

 * **Why would you not call abstract method in constructor?** </br>
-  The problem is that the class is not yet fully initialized, and when the method is called in a subclass, it may cause trouble.</br>
+  The problem is that the class is not yet fully initialized and when the method is called in a subclass, it may cause trouble.</br>

 * **Difference between Encapsulation & Abstraction?** </br>
    * **Abstraction** focuses on the outside view of an object (i.e. the interface)